-DISCLAIMER: This post is NOT a plug for Lord McAlpine’s book, although sales may receive a bounce by all the recent publicity – which isn’t a bad thing, is it?
-To be completely honest, after reading a few passages from this book, I am almost certain it was really written by that infamous jock Alastair, not Alistair.
+DISCLAIMER: This post is NOT a plug for Lord McAlpine’s book, although sadly, sales may receive a bounce by all the recent publicity – but isn’t a bad thing for book sales, right?

 I can’t claim anything approaching an exclusive on this one.
 I have been sent this interview with Lord Alistair McAlpine during 2000 in Australia by no fewer than nine Sloggers.
 It is, shall we say, incredibly revealing.
 And my guess is that most readers (and few if any currently terrified hacks) have read it.

 The interview was to promote Lord Alistair McAlpine’s then new book, The New Machiavelli: The Art of Politics in Business.
 I am, by the way, repeating Lord Alistair McAlpine’s exact name ad nauseam to ensure that nobody is misled as to whether he did actually write this book, or whether one of the many other McAlpines did so, and then ran away.

 Because that simply isn’t true, you see: Lord Alistair McAlpine wrote this book.
 No other McAlpines were involved in the writing of this book.
 This book was not produced in a factory making McAlpines.
 None of Alfred James ‘Jimmie’ McAlpine (1908-1991) who lived at Gerwyn Hall, Marchwiel, Wrexham (the son of Sir Alfred David McAlpine (1881-1944).
 Lord McAlpine of West Green is the son of Robert, Baron McAlpine of Moffat (1907-1990), the son of William McAlpine (1871-1951), who was the son of Sir Robert McAlpine 1st Bt.
 (1847-1934) played any role in the writing of the book.
 Not so much as a footnote.